About Us

 Learning is relational.

-At BNS, learning isn't something adults deliver to children.
+At BNC, learning isn't something adults deliver to children.
 It emerges from trust—between children and caregivers, between generations, between people and the land they're on.
 When those relationships are authentic and stoke belonging, learning is inevitable.

 Liberation in practice.